Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Effect of moves and reductions on curves and divisors

 \section{Effect of moves and reductions on curves and divisors}

 In \cite{Pos} the local transformations of planar bicolored networks in the disk which leave invariant the boundary measurement map are classified.
-There are three moves: \begin{enumerate} \item[(M1)] The square move (see Figure \ref{fig:squaremove}); \item[(M2)] The unicolored edge contraction/uncontraction (see Figure \ref{fig:flipmove}); \item[(M3)] The middle vertex insertion/removal (see Figure \ref{fig:middle}); \end{enumerate} and three reductions: \begin{enumerate} \item[(R1)] The parallel edge reduction (see Figure \ref{fig:parall_red_poles}); \item[(R2)] The dipole reduction (see Figure \ref{fig:dip_leaf}[left]); \item[(R3)] The leaf reduction (see Figure \ref{fig:dip_leaf}[right]); \end{enumerate} such that two networks in the disk connected by a sequence of such moves and reductions represent the same point in $\GTNN$.
-In our construction each such transformation induces a well defined change in both the curve, the system of edge vectors and the dressed divisor which we describe below.
+There are three moves: \begin{enumerate} \item[(M1)] The square move (see Figure \ref{fig:squaremove}); \item[(M2)] The unicolored edge contraction/uncontraction (see Figure \ref{fig:flipmove}); \item[(M3)] The middle vertex insertion/removal (see Figure \ref{fig:middle}); \end{enumerate} and three reductions: \begin{enumerate} \item[(R1)] The parallel edge reduction (see Figure \ref{fig:parall_red_poles}); \item[(R2)] The dipole reduction; \item[(R3)] The leaf reduction; \end{enumerate} such that two networks in the disk connected by a sequence of such moves and reductions represent the same point in $\GTNN$.
+Since we assume that both the initial and final graphs satisfy the condition that each edge belongs to some path from boundary to boundary, the dipole and leaf reductions cannot occur in this class of graphs.

+In this Section we prove that moves (M1)-(M3) and reduction (R1) induce a well defined change in both the curve, the system of edge vectors and the KP divisor.
+In Sections~\ref{sec:example}~and~\ref{sec:ex_Gr24top} we illustrate these transformations on some examples.

-In the following, we restrict ourselves to PBDTP networks and, without loss of generality, we fix both the orientation and the gauge ray direction.
-Indeed changes of orientation or of gauge direction produce effects on both the system of vectors, the edge wave function and the dressed divisor which are completely under control in view of the results of the previous Sections.
+In the following, we fix both the orientation and the gauge ray direction of the plabic network.
+Indeed changes of orientation or of gauge direction produce effects on both the system of vectors, the edge wave function and the KP divisor which are completely under control in view of the results of the previous Sections.